imanghafoori1/laravel-widgetize/README.md

 ```

->And you will be on fire!:fire: :fire: :fire:
+ :fire: And you will be on fire!:fire:

 ``` bash
 php artisan make:widget MySexyWidget